MoeMoola3/TorqueFlow-Frontend/README.md

 ---

 ### 📊 **2.
 Data Log Table**
-A clean and responsive log viewer that:
+A clean and responsive data table log viewer that:
 - Displays all recorded metrics over time
 - Fetches from the **Spring Boot + MySQL** backend
 - Supports smooth scrolling and structured data display